Ajanta98/name_entity_nltk/README.md

 # name_entity_nltk
-This is a simple code which represents the nameentities in the imported text file from the corpus
+This is a simple code which represents the name entities in the imported text file from the corpus.